 Cash Sweep is an effective cash management tool where the excess cash flows are automatically transferred to pay off existing debt or to investment offering higher interest.
 Banks offer sweep accounts with such facilities.
 Such a facility is ideal for large firms or individuals with variability in receiving funds.

-Cash sweep an automatic bank process, where a company asks the bank to transfer a certain amount of funds from an investment account to the deposit account or vice versa.
-To execute cash sweeps, a company must specify the banks about the amount and account to which the excess funds need to be transferred.
+A cash sweep is an automatic bank process where a company asks the bank to transfer a certain amount of funds from an investment account to the deposit account or vice versa.
+To execute cash sweeps, a company must specify the amount and account to which the excess funds need to be transferred to the banks.

 Cash Sweep Calculation

 From the free cash flow from operations, deduct the permitted CAPEX or maintenance, interest payments, and any EMIs.
 The remaining cash (whole or part) is available to use for cash sweep.

 Companies borrow money to fund expansion or get cash for day-to-day operations.
 Debts have the ability to impact a company’s balance sheet adversely.
 So, it is very important for a company to pay off such debts and ensure the business’s stable health.
 Thus, to accelerate the process of paying the debt, a company uses a cash sweep.

 Such an option allows a company to pay the outstanding debts even before their due date.
 It helps the company not only to minimize risk and liability but also pay its debt faster.

 Cash Sweep also allows a business or an individual to ensure that the extra money does not sit idle in a low-interest account.
 Instead, the excess money is put into better liquid cash investment vehicles to earn higher interest rates.
 Such investment options not only offer higher interest rates but also liquidity.
 Sweep accounts usually invest money in money market mutual funds, savings accounts, or even short-term certificates.